untillpro/scm4j/scm4j-vcs-api/README.md

 		// ...
 	}
 	```
-	- Throw Exception from exceptions package.
+	- Throw exceptions from exceptions package.
 Abstract Test checks throwning of these exceptions.
 - Implement functional tests
 	- Create VCSAbstractTest subclass within test package, implement all abstract methods
 	- Normally test class should not include any test, just @After\@Before methods.
 All neccessary functional testing is implemented within VCSAbstractTest